Glossary

 K is for KnewForm Linked to suddenly, but not really, you knew all along...
 I mostly feel this when I think about myself, and growing.

 L is for Large Cloth You know bigger.
 I think this includes Blankets and Robes mostly.
 Maybe curtains.
 Because a large cloth for me, is mostly a useful cloth.
 Yes, that.
 And also Large Cloth is more about commitment, patience, and the time it takes to say.
 I would like to eventually document them here.
-The ones I have mad and am still making or even ones I am dreaming about.
+The ones I have made and am still making or even ones I am dreaming about.

 L is for Layers